alshedivat/al-folio/_projects/2019_offshoreorient.md

 description: Offshoreorient studio - A python toolbox for offshore seismic QC
 img: assets/img/post/OOS/oos.jpg
 importance: 3
-year: 2020
+year: 2019-2020
 category: work
 ---

 `OffshoreOrient Studio` (OOS) is an offshore seismic QC toolbox, a good friend for lazy seismic QC/GEO/NAV/Client.
-This is my independent work that have been tested and used by my colleagues for several years.
+This is my independent work that has been tested and used by my colleagues for several years.
 Sadly, I will not update it anymore.
-OOS had applied for software copyright (Registration No. 5073387) under the National Copyright Administration.
+The OOS had applied for software copyright (Registration No. 5073387) under the National Copyright Administration.

-In OffshoreOrient Studio v1.0.3 toolbox, *NavPy* focus on the **shot by shot or sequence by sequence QC**. *QcPy* is mainly used for **Trace edit** and **RMS analysis**. *SourcePy* is  a **real-time solution for near field Gun QC**.
+In OffshoreOrient Studio v1.0.3 toolbox, _NavPy_ focuses on the shot-by-shot** or sequence-by-sequence QC**. *QcPy* is mainly used for **Trace edit** and **RMS analysis**. *SourcePy* is a **real-time solution for near-field Gun QC**.

 ## NavPy: the truth from data

 - SurveyWide map: for spatial analysis and statistics.
-Not just static map.
+Not just a static map.
-- SurveyWide chart: for line by line QC.
-Does barnacle growing effect WSP?
+- SurveyWide chart: for line-by-line QC.
+Does barnacle growing affect WSP?
 - P1 Navigator: for p190 files format check and transformation.
-- CSV Navigator: for shot by shot QC.
+- CSV Navigator: for shot-by-shot QC.
-- STS Navigator: for .sts files extraction.
-- Wide-tow modelling: How does the wide-towed sources work?
+- STS Navigator: for .sts files extraction.Wide-tow modeling: How do the wide-towed sources work?

 <div class="row">